katierose1029/gsoc_blog/_posts/2017-07-11-Artist-with-traits-cont.markdown

 Notes from Phone Call with Ryan and Thomas:

-Does stale and pchanged order matter ?
+Does `stale` and `pchanged` order matter ?
     * not sure if thought out design
     * marking things as stale will trigger a redraw
-    * do i actually need to redraw? is the question to be asked Backward compatability
+    * do I actually need to redraw? is the question to be asked Backward compatability
     * wrapper callback get dictionary of what happened
     * decprecating callbacks will be good move towards understanding/maintaining callbacks